Angry Birds sweet-talk copycats in booming China market

 “It is definitely not a traditional approach,” said Kenny Wong, a partner at the law firm Mayer Brown in Hong Kong.

-While skeptics may see spin behind Rovio’s enthusiasm for Chinese fakes, there are also benefits to accepting the reality that China is the world’s top source of intellectual property rip-offs and its courts can’t always help.
+While sceptics may see spin behind Rovio’s enthusiasm for Chinese fakes, there are also benefits to accepting the reality that China is the world’s top source of intellectual property ripoffs and its courts can’t always help.

 The firm is planning to unleash a blitz of retail stores and Angry Birds “activity parks” in China starting next month.